miscarriage87/OpenAI-Codex-Environment/README.md

 Open `temperature-web/index.html` in your browser to use it.
 The page supports conversions in both directions and features a simple responsive design for a pleasant experience.

+## GitHub Guide

+Alongside the converter apps, the folder `github-guide/` provides a short interactive tutorial on using Git and GitHub.
+The root `index.html` simply loads this guide in a full-page iframe.
+Open it in your browser for a quick overview of common commands and workflows.